cornelisnetworks/opa-distro-drivers/README.md

 Check out the branch which corresponds to your distro above.
 This "master" branch contains no useful code and is merely a place we hang scripts/build helpers and this README.

+To do a quick in-place compile of the .ko file against the running kernel simply change to the hfi1 or rdmavt src dir and run:

+make -C /lib/modules/$(uname -r)/build M=$(pwd) modules